This site contains affiliate links. Please see Policies for more information.

 Instant Pot Instructions

-• Mix together the chicken broth, coconut aminos, rice vinegar, honey, ginger, crushed red pepper, garlic, orange zest, and orange juice in the pot.
-1/4 cup chicken broth, 1/4 cup coconut aminos, 1/4 cup rice vinegar, 2 tbsp honey, 1 tbsp ginger, 1 tsp crushed red peppers, 2 cloves garlic, 1 orange
+- Mix together the chicken broth, coconut aminos, rice vinegar, honey, ginger, crushed red pepper, garlic, orange zest, and orange juice in the pot.
+1/4 cup chicken broth, 1/4 cup coconut aminos, 1/4 cup rice vinegar, 2 tbsp honey, 1 tbsp fresh ginger, 1 tsp crushed red pepper, 2 cloves garlic, 1 orange

 Stove Top Instructions

-• Add chicken broth, coconut aminos, rice vinegar, honey, ginger, crushed red pepper, garlic, orange zest, and orange juice.
-1/4 cup chicken broth, 1/4 cup coconut aminos, 1/4 cup rice vinegar, 2 tbsp honey, 1 tbsp ginger, 1 tsp crushed red peppers, 2 cloves garlic, 1 orange
+- Add chicken broth, coconut aminos, rice vinegar, honey, ginger, crushed red pepper, garlic, orange zest, and orange juice.
+1/4 cup chicken broth, 1/4 cup coconut aminos, 1/4 cup rice vinegar, 2 tbsp honey, 1 tbsp fresh ginger, 1 tsp crushed red pepper, 2 cloves garlic, 1 orange

 Video